Voting starts in March for the Drupal Association Board election.

 ./templates - Template files.

 Bootstrap comes packaged with the default Glyphicons.
 This base-theme has support for utilizing these icons via the Icon API.
-However, given the limited capability of static sprite images, it is recommended that you consider using an alternative solution, like Fontello instead.
+When requiring additional icons, consider using alternative icon management services, like Fontello.